 Use of local role models

 LEARN has experienced that there are always some role models in every community.
 It believes that these role models should be utilized at the community level.
 These role models are very effective in convincing and persuading communities, as communities can relate themselves with local role models.
 LEARN therefore intends to make use of local role models in the implementation of project activities.
-Sharing of experiences with stakeholders and like-minded persons and institutions is carried out on a regular basis at community, RMs and district level.
+Sharing of experiences with stakeholders and like-minded persons and institutions is carried out on a regular basis at community, rural municipalities and district level.
 This helps in the dissemination of information and learning from each other.

 Bottom up planning